Saviio/ts-sfc-plugin/README.md

   }
 }
 ```
+### Exception

-Also, code like the usage will not work as expect, because the plugin does not include any runtime type checking.
+code like the usage will not work, because the plugin does not include any runtime type checking.

 ```javascript
 const component = <Avatar sfc={ this.props.flag } />